LESSON 3: Essay Organizer

 Step 3: Create an outline.
 Explain to students that outlines help them organize their essays.
 Tell them that they can move items around or take them out as they create their outlines.
 Their goal should be to arrange their ideas in a logical way.
 Remind students that each main idea needs details to support it.

 Step 4: Write topic sentences.
-Explain to students that in this step they write topic sentences based on their outline.
+Explain to students that in this step they will write topic sentences based on their outlines.
 Generally, each topic sentence begins a new paragraph.
 Supporting sentences follow and provide information that helps explain the topic sentence.

 Essay Contest: "Breaking Barriers Essay Contest": Encourage students to write essays about barriers they have faced in their own lives, and how they have used Jackie Robinson's values to face those barriers.